myseq/kennasecurity-api/README.md

 3. At the command prompt, type " ren token.txt token.api".
 4. (I tried "echo zxcasder....ABCdef123890 > token.api" and it just don't work)

 Some the scripts are programmed to create concurrent connections to Kenna.
 And by default, it is hardcoded to 5 concurrent connections.
+Due to restriction on company intellectual properties, those source code will be shared only if it doesn't depends on Kenna Token.

 ### :octocat: search-assets.py :snake:
 > To search an asset by either hostnames or IP address.
 This is useful for searching assets with matching CVE.